LowbeeNorman/Practice-Go-App/README.md

-A test of a Go application, generated largely by LLM
+A test of a Go application that allows connections and echos any client->server messages back to the client, generated largely by LLM

 If you would like to build and run look at the docker read me